lintaro0420/lintaro0420.github.io/README.md

 ## Work Experience
 **Ringwood Hawks (WNBL1), Data Analytics & Video Analysis, 2024 - Present**

-- Leveraged advanced stats from Synergy Sports to create impactful visualizations in R, providing strategic recommendations to the head coach
+- Leveraged advanced stats from Synergy Sports to create impactful visualizations in Tableau, providing strategic recommendations to the head coach

+- Create a R shiny app to demonstrate shooting chart during halftime to the coaches

 - Worked closely with coaching staff to translate complex data from the hoopsdb into understandable and actionable strategies

-- Identified key performance trends and gaps from the data using Python, offering targeted solutions to enhance team performanc
+- Identified key performance trends and gaps from the data using Python, offering targeted solutions to enhance team performance

 **Data Analyst Intern, Syracuse University Women’s Basketball, Oct 2017 – Apr 2020**